 Typical Day in the Life of a Car Salesman

-The following time-line is a fairly detailed list of what an average car salesman may go through in a typical day working at a car dealership.
+The following timeline is a fairly detailed list of what an average car salesperson may go through in a typical day working at a car dealership.

-- Get up early and check the weather, it's going be a hot one, 102 degrees and muggy.
-State the "Car Salesman's Mantra," better get to the car dealership by 7:45 am.
+- Get up early and check the weather; it’s going to be a hot one, 102 degrees and muggy.
+State the “Car Salesman’s Mantra,” better get to the car dealership by 7:45 am.

-- Grab something to eat on the way to the dealership, check social media sites.
+- Check social media sites to grab something to eat on the way to the dealership.

 - Arrive at the dealership, open up cars, move cars to display areas, blow up, and display balloons or banners.

-- Go to morning meeting for the "pump up speech" by managers (or yelled at for the poor performance from the day before, you just never know).
+- Go to the morning meeting for the “pump up speech” by managers (or yelled at for the poor performance from the day before, you never know).

-- Beat a couple levels on Candy Crush, Clash of Clans, Boom Beach, or whatever game you happen to be working on.
+- Beat a couple of levels on Candy Crush, Clash of Clans, Boom Beach, or whatever game you happen to be dominating.

-- Complete thank you cards and write follow up letters to previous customers you've worked with.
-(Don't forget to ask, "Who they know needing a new car?")
+- Complete thank you cards and write follow-up letters to previous customers you’ve worked with.
+(Don’t forget to ask, “Who do they know needing a new car?”)

-- Get yelled at by manager for sitting at your desk and not being outside on the point (front of store waiting for drive-in traffic).
+- Get yelled at by the manager for sitting at your desk and not being outside on the point (front of the store waiting for drive-in traffic).

 - Politely greet an up (customer) and get yelled at by the customer because they don’t want any help.

-- Customer ends up leaving the dealership and you don't get their name, phone or address for the "up-log."
+- The customer leaves the dealership, and you don’t get their name, phone, or address for the “up-log.”

-- Get yelled at by manager for letting the customer walk and your told you can leave too if you walk another one.
+- Get yelled at by the manager for letting the customer walk and be told you can leave if you walk another one.

 - Go to lunch (make it quick you’re paid by commission) can’t make money if you’re eating lunch.

-- Slam down your lunch, come back to the dealership and get back on point.
+- Slam down your lunch, return to the dealership and get back on point.

 - Get on the phone and get yelled at by another manager for being at your desk and not out on the point.

-- Get another customer, present and test drive 6 different cars in 100* weather.
+- Get another customer, present, and test drive six different cars in 100* weather.

 - Go out back and throw rocks at the dumpster to clear your head about the last car sale you just lost to financing.